 Businesses around the world are working out how to make up for the skills shortage caused by the digital version of the organization.

-In this connection, more workers with cyber expertise are required in number, rather than other professional entities.
+In this connection, more workers with cyber expertise are required in number, rather than in other professional entities.
 This unseen, predictable future increasingly inspires government bodies, entrepreneurs, researchers, and corporations to pay continuous attention to developing a STEM database.

-Their focus is on potential backgrounds and skillsets relevant to technology, change of need, and multiplying of benefits.
+Their focus is on potential backgrounds and skillsets relevant to technology, change of need, and multiplying benefits.